nathancarter/weblurch/doc-src/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

-## Validation

- * Override the default implementation of `Group::toJSON` with a new one specific to the main Lurch app, which calls `Group::completeForm` instead, followed by `encode()`.
- * Import the OpenMath module into Web Workers launched for validation.
- * Verify that this permits you to take a complete form and reconstitute it into an OM object with `OM.decode`.
- * Extend validation so that it creates a function wrapper around the given code, so that the user doesn't need to write one.
-It should name the first argument `conclusion` and the remainder an array of `premises`.
-   It should also apply `OM.decode` to each.
- * Create an example rule that uses the complete form of the expression in a nontrivial way.
-For instance, it may validate everything with a "happy" attribute, or everything of the form `[[X][Y]]`.

 ## Documentation

  * Rename the pages in the User Guide to be "pages" instead of "parts."